reuterShawn/custom-cms/README.md

 ### Aimed at Specific Industries

-I am going to try and target two different industires wedding photographers and restaurant industry as a way to add a menu and ambience to their website.
+I am going to try and target two different industries, wedding photographers and restaurant industry as a way to add a menu and ambience to their website.

 ### Advantages